Updated: This post was originally published on February 29, 2016 and has been refreshed as of May 5, 2020.

 - High Blood Pressure.
-If you are not taking blood pressure readings on your pregnant patients you may be missing significant information.
+If you are not taking blood pressure readings on your pregnant patients, you may be missing significant information.
 Incidentally, you may also be violating your state’s practice act if you are not taking vital signs on all new patients.
-It is a good idea to take a baseline blood pressure on pregnant patients, however, if you notice significant edema, always take blood pressure at follow-up visits.
-If it is over 140/90 you should recheck or recommend it be rechecked within a few hours.
+It is a good idea to take a baseline blood pressure on pregnant patients; however, if you notice significant edema, always take blood pressure at follow-up visits.
+If the blood pressure reading is over 140/90, you should recheck or recommend it be rechecked within a few hours.
 If you find blood pressure much higher than that, you may consider immediate referral to the ER or their primary treating physician.
 Again, this is a sign of Preeclampsia.

 The next three red flags are treatment contraindications or modifications to consider with your prenatal patients that you may not have thought of.